It is a medication used primarily to start and maintain anesthesia.

-Short-term exposure of cultures of GABAergic neurons to Cetamine at high concentrations led to a significant loss of differentiated cells in one study, and Cetamine concentrations (10 μg / ml) that do not induce death can still initiate long-term alterations of arbor dendritic neurons in differentiated.
+Short-term exposure of cultures of GABAergic neurons to Cetamine at high concentrations led to a significant loss of differentiated cells in one study, and Ketamine concentrations (10 μg / ml) that do not induce death can still initiate long-term alterations of arbor dendritic neurons in differentiated.

 These results increase the possibility that chronic exposure to low and subanesthetic Cetamine concentrations, while not affecting cell survival, may still affect maintenance and neuronal development.

-The decrease in locomotor activity and the indicators of increased cell death in the prefrontal cortex were detected in monkeys who received daily injections for six months, but not in those who received daily injections for one month.
+The decrease in locomotor activity and the indicators of increased cell death in the prefrontal cortex were detected in monkeys who received daily injections for six months but not in those who received daily injections for one month.